 - Tape-in extensions are arguably the most natural-looking extensions and last 4–8 weeks.

 - When it comes to tape-in extensions, there are two bonding methods: soft and hard.
 Soft bond uses a latex- or acrylic-based adhesive, while hard bond uses super glue.
 As the name suggests, hard bond lasts longer than soft bond (usually 4–6 weeks), although hard bond extensions can be damaging to the natural hair.

 - Pre-bonded extensions (AKA fusion extensions) are similar to tape-ins because they adhere to the scalp, making them more permanent.

 - Pre-bonded extensions or fusion extensions are attached to the scalp via hot glue or a keratin adhesive.

 - The latest extension technology is the “invisible part” weave.
-These extensions are layered to reveal the natural scalp while hiding the tracks, even if you don’t want to leave your own hair out to cover the weave.
+These extensions are layered to reveal the natural scalp while hiding the tracks, so you don’t have to leave your own hair out to cover the weave.

-The global hair extensions market is worth billions of dollars in 2021.
-Exactly how many billions are we talking?
+The global hair extensions market was worth billions of dollars in 2021.
+Exactly how many billions are we talking about?
 Here are the facts you need to know:

 - The hair extension market was worth $3,561.7M ($3.6B) in 2020.